universal-packages/universal-authentication/README.md

 ### sign-up `Async`

-Validates sign up attributes and creates the new authenticatable.
+Validates sign up attributes and creates the new user.

 ```js
 const result = authentication.perform('sign-up', { email: 'some email', password: 'some password' })